mxie87/Project-McNulty/README.md

 The most challenging part about this project was the limited descriptions given for each incident, which required manual labeling to specific the class of crime for each incident description.
 There were over 900 unique descriptions across 2.2 million incidents.
 Because these descriptions were vague and subjective, each incident was arbitrarily appended one of 3 classes:

-•	Class 1 – serious & violent crimes / high priority
+* Class 1 – serious & violent crimes / high priority
-•	Class 2  - less serious but has a potential to escalate to class 1
+* Class 2  - less serious but has a potential to escalate to class 1
-•	Class 3 – non-violent / low priority
+* Class 3 – non-violent / low priority

 There was also obvious class imbalances with class 1 and class 2 crimes making up only 25% of the total.
 SMOTE and ADASYN were used for oversampling.

 The features used were categorical:
-	Time of Day:
+* Time of Day:
-	Morning - 6am to 12pm
+  * Morning - 6am to 12pm
-	Afternoon - 12pm to 6pm
+  * Afternoon - 12pm to 6pm
-	Night - 6pm to 12am
+  * Night - 6pm to 12am
-	Late Night - 12 am to 6am
+  * Late Night - 12 am to 6am
-	Day of Week: SMTWTFS
+* Day of Week: SMTWTFS
-	Police Districts: 10 different districts
+* Police Districts: 10 different districts

 Classifiers used includes:
-	Logistic Regression
+* Logistic Regression
-	Naïve Bayes
+*	Naïve Bayes
-	Gaussian
-	Bernoulli
-	Multinomial
-	Decision Tree
+* Decision Tree
-	Random Forest
+* Random Forest
-	Adaboost
+* Adaboost

 Accuracy, Precision, Recall, F-1 score and ROC AUC was used to evaluate the models.